 The Global Bridge combines ministry and academics.
 All students must take a minimum of 9 college credits per semester in addition to their language schooling.
 Students must remain in good academic standing throughout the program (including maintaining a GPA above 2.0).
 Those who do not successfully complete their coursework may be dismissed from the program.
 Learn more here.

 What materials will I need for my courses?

 You will need a laptop with Microsoft Office installed for your online studies.
 Each class will have required textbooks (see below).

-Do I have to pay for books?
+Do I have to pay for textbooks?

 Who can I contact to learn more?